 Netizen holds a single-award IDIQ contract to provide certified and security-cleared NIST Risk Management Framework (RMF) Security Control Assessor-Validator (SCA-V) services for achieving Authorization to Operate (ATO) for new systems

 or migrating from DIACAP to RMF for existing systems.
-Includes consultation, assessments, and documentation support for any potential DoD customer worldwide with streamlined access so you can avoid lengthy competitive procurements.
+Includes consultation, assessments, and documentation support for any potential DoD customer worldwide with streamlined access.

 Contract Number: W912HZ-16-D-0005 | Download RMF SCA-V Brochure

 The System of Systems Consortium (SOSSEC) Other Transaction Authority (OTA) offers the unique ability to integrate and harness the power of a diverse consortium of organizations.
 SOSSEC was specifically formed to address the needs of the Department of Defense (DoD).
 It is founded on a simple concept that collaboration, innovation, and cooperation among a broad spectrum of industry, academia and non-profits vastly improves the products and services delivered to the warfighter.